Manuela Giugliano: International career

 Giugliano was called up to be part of the Italy U17 for the 2014 FIFA U-17 Women's World Cup, where she played six games and scored three goals.
 She was called up to be part of the U17 national team for the 2014 UEFA Women's Under-17 Championship.
 She made her senior debut in a 2–1 win against Ukraine on 25 October 2014.
 She scored her first international goal in a 6–1 win against Georgia on 18 September 2015, scoring in the 23rd minute.

 She was included by manager Antonio Cabrini in Italy's squad for the UEFA Women's Euro 2017.
 Giugliano was also called up to Milena Bertolini's Italy squad for the 2019 World Cup, after a 20-year absence from the tournament for the Azzurre, where Giugliano's performances in the Italy midfield took plaudits around the world and helped Italy reach the quarter-finals.
 In an April 2020 interview with Marco Migaleddu, Giugliano claimed her World Cup performance against Brazil in the group stage won her many loyal Brazilian fans who still follow her career today.
 In 2021, Giugliano was part of Bertolini's Italy team that qualified for the UEFA Euro 2022 tournament.

+On 26 June 2022, Giugliano was announced in the Italy squad for the UEFA Women's Euro 2022.

+On 2 July 2023, Giugliano was called up to the 23-player Italy squad for the 2023 FIFA Women's World Cup.

+On 25 June 2025, Giugliano was called up to the Italy squad for the UEFA Women's Euro 2025.